Use of acoustic hangers, considerations for a correct selection and benefits

 Benefits of using correctly selected acoustic hangers

-A correctly selected acoustic hanger improves on a great manner the isolation of airborne and impact noise
+A correctly selected acoustic hanger improves on the isolation of airborne and impact noise

 Comparative tests on concrete buildings